-We have a quick and easy tool that enables you to disable our cookies.
-Just click the Privacy and Cookies icon in the bottom left-hand corner of your screen when using our website, and it’ll let you choose whether or not to accept cookies!
+Firstly, you’ll need to check with a parent about accepting our cookies – make sure you call them over to help you.
+We have a quick and easy tool that allows you to choose which cookies are on and which are off.
+Just click the ‘Cookie Consent’ button in the bottom right-hand corner of your screen when using our website, and it’ll let you choose whether or not to accept cookies!

 Please note, that opting out of all cookies might prevent areas of the website working as they should.
-You can find out more information about how to delete specific cookies, in the Adult section of this policy.
+You can find out more information about specific cookies, in the Grown-Ups’ section of this policy.

 What types of cookies do we use?

-We use five different types of cookies on our website.
+We use three different types of cookies on our website.
 These are:

-- essential cookies, which are required to make the website work!
+- Functional cookies, which are required to make the website work!

-- analytical cookies, which help us recognise you and see how you use our website.
+- Statistics cookies, which help us see how people (who remain anonymous – so we don’t know who you are) are using our website.
 These cookies help us improve the website’s performance – they make sure that you easily search for things, and speed up those searches.

-- targeted advertisement cookies, which record information about links that you have followed from our website and pages you have visited.
-This allows us to target other information on our website towards your interests.
+- Marketing cookies, which record information about links that you have followed from our website and pages you have visited.
+This allows us to target other information, like advertising, towards your interests.

-You can read more about each individual cookie that we use, in the Adult policy (there are nine of them, and the jobs each one does get a bit complicated!).
+You can read more about each individual cookie that we use, in the Grown-Ups’ policy (there are 20 of them, and the jobs each one does get a bit complicated!).

-If you click on another website via a link from ours, they might use their own cookies on your device too.
+If you visit another website via a link on ours, that website might use its own cookies on your device too.
 We don’t control these websites and are not responsible for their cookies.